All Products

 • The preceding data is for reference only.

-• More time is required to restore terabytes of data in databases and tables.
-If you want to quickly restore full data, you can use a backup set (snapshot).
-This process usually takes several minutes.
+• To restore terabytes of data, the database and table restoration operation may take a long time.
+For a faster restoration, use the full restoration from a backup set feature.
+This process usually takes only a few minutes.
 For more information, see Method 1 for full restoration: Restore data from a backup set.

 CPU and memory (dedicated)